Simple Strategies That Work!

 Helpful Hints for All Educators of Students with Asperger Syndrome, High-Functioning Autism, and Related Disabilities

-Children and youth with Asperger';s Syndrome, high-functioning autism (HFA), and pervasive developmental disorders-not otherwise specified (PDD-NOS), and related exceptionalities have great potential.
+Children and youth with high-functioning autism (HFA),and related exceptionalities have great potential.
 However, all too often their abilities are not realized.
 Simple Strategies that Work!

-provides ideas and suggestions that teachers can use to help a student with Asperger's and other related conditions, which are now classified as Autism Spectrum Disorder, on the road to success.
-The book discusses problems that arise in the classroom and how teachers can adjust the classroom to accommodate, while not interfering with normal classroom routines.
-Not boggled down with jargon, this book includes tables and boxes for quick reference and clear meaning for Asperger's and ASD-related information.
-Also included is information about what can cause anxiety for the AS/HFA student, how this can lead to decreased academic and social performance, decreased attention to task, and potential increases in behavior problems, and what the teacher can do to assist.
+provides easy-to-implement ideas and suggestions that teachers can use to help a student with HFA and other related conditions on the road to success.
+The book discusses how teachers can adjust the classroom to meet the needs of an individual with HFA while not interfering with normal classroom routines.
+Not boggled down with jargon, this book includes tables and boxes for quick reference and clear meaning for HFA-related information.
+Also included is information about what can cause anxiety for the student on the spectrum, how this can lead to decreased academic and social performance, decreased attention to task, and potential increases in behavior problems, and what the teacher can do to assist.

-This book is one of many designed to help teachers more effectively assist students with Asperger's, now known as autism spectrum disorder.
-With easy-to-implement suggestions, this book can help you make a difference in the life of somebody with Asperger's, which is classified under autism spectrum disorder.
+With easy-to-implement suggestions, this book can help you make a difference in the life of somebody with high-functioning autism.

 MEET THE AUTHORS

-EdD, is associate director of the University of Miami/Nova Southeastern University Center for Autism Related Disabilities.
-Diane has presented nationally and internationally on high-functioning autism and Asperger Syndrome and serves on the editorial boards of Focus on Autism Developmental Disorders and Intervention in School Clinic.
+Diane Adreon, Ed.D, is the Associate Director of the University of Miami-Nova Southeastern University Center for Autism and Related Disabilities.
+In addition, Diane has a private autism consulting practice and is the author of Simple Strategies that Work, Special Considerations for Students with High-Functioning Autism Spectrum Disorder: A Guide for School Administrators, and the award-winning, Asperger Syndrome and Adolescence.
+Diane has presented nationally and internationally on high-functioning autism serves on the editorial boards of Focus on Autism and Other Developmental Disabilities and Intervention in School Clinic.

-, a woman with autism, is a writer, artist, and speaker, who presents nationally on autism/Asperger Syndrome.
+, a woman with autism, is a writer, artist, and speaker, who presents nationally on autism.
 Her unique perspective addresses thought processes, sensory sensitivities, common challenges and support strategies.
 She serves on the professional advisory board of MAAP Services, Inc., and the Autism Society of Palm Beaches.